jay-joshy/allergyguide/content/topics/hypersensitivity/airway_ent/chronic_rhinosinusitis.md

 ## Definitions

-Meant to be purely acronyms, not classifcations I think.
+Meant to be purely acronyms, not classifications I think.

 ## Classification